How to Boil Potatoes

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-2. Over medium-high heat, bring to boil and partially cover pot.
-Cook, stirring occasionally, until potatoes are tender and a fork can be easily slipped into the center, about 10 to 15 minutes.
+1. Bring to a boil, reduce heat to medium, and cook uncovered until potatoes are tender and can easily be pierced by a knife, about 10 to 15 minutes.
 Drain well, tossing in colander to remove excess water.

 • Make ahead: Peel and cube the raw potatoes up to 24 hours in advance.
 Cover with water and chill in the refrigerator.

-• Par-boiling: Pre-boiled potatoes (especially snappy fingerling potatoes) can be roasted later with a little olive oil and salt.
+• Par-boiling: Pre-boiled potatoes (especially snappy fingerling potatoes) can be roasted later with a little olive oil and salt or pan-fried in a skillet with butter or rendered bacon fat.

 Join Us